Get started on your visa application.

-If you are receiving merit scholarships or other types of support you will only need to show the remaining required amount.
-For example, if you are receiving a $10,000 merit scholarship, then you will only need to show $52,489.
+If you are receiving merit scholarship, this is considered financial support, and one year of the scholar can be applied toward the cost that ISSS needs to verify.
+You will be required to provide additional financial documentation showing the difference.
+For example, if you are receiving a $10,000 merit scholarship, then you will only need to show $56,382.

 If you are bringing a spouse and/or children to the U.S. with you, you will need to show additional amounts.
 Please contact email@example.com for the amount of support you will need to show for a spouse and/or child.